W9anshsjazu/Nolan/README.md

 # Nolan
-Nolan is a father who abandoned his daughter for almost a 17 years
+Nolan is a father who abandoned his daughter for almost 17 years